 All Centers Health Care facilities are open for visitation 24 hours a day, 7 days a week.
 However, the best times to visit at any facility are between the hours of 9 AM and 9PM when residents are awake, eager to entertain visitors, and when your visit will be unlikely to disrupt other residents.
 In addition, we have many opportunities for families to visit on special occasions, holidays, to attend summer barbecues, and more.
 If you provide us with your contact information we will notify of all those events in advance

 Troy Center accepts Medicare, Medicaid, private insurance and privately paying residents, though the vast majority of our residents’ expenses are paid by either Medicare or Medicaid.
 Individual costs are based on a variety factors, but primarily on the type of room (single/double/multi-bed) and the level of care each resident requires.
-Costs can range from $300 per day to upwards of $750 for more complicated care.
+The cost varies depending upon the services required.
 One of our admissions counselors would be happy to note the conditions that apply to your particular case, evaluate the insurance coverage available to you, and discuss your personal situation in detail, with no obligation whatsoever.

 Residential life at Troy Center will continue as it always has.
 No one will be asked to leave, no one will be moved, and the cost of the facility will not change.
 Individual arrangements for payment will be transferred to us and will continue as usual.
 Over time, we plan a number of improvements to the facility and to other aspects of life at Troy Center that we believe will improve the quality of life for every resident and we’ll share those plans with you as they develop.